How To Listen To Your Body

 8. Moderation is key

-It’s important to know your limits — whether it’s with food or exercise.
+It’s important to know your limits — whether it’s with exercise or food.

-Listening to your body will help you become aware of when you should stop and when you need more!
+Listening to your body will help you become aware of when you need more and when you need to stop!

 9. Make body-centric decisions